JakeParker1/MicroBit-Morse-Code-Assignment/README.md

 //Initialising microbit runtime
     uBit.init();

-//to send a serial signal thorugh putty
+//To send a serial signal thorugh putty
     uBit.serial.baud(115200);

 //Create while loop to inform light levels
     while(1)
     {

-//this comand sends the light display to computer
+//This comand sends the light display to computer
      Lighty=uBit.display.readLightLevel();

-// this will send the light level to the computer through serial communication
+// This will send the light level to the computer through serial communication
     lightChar= printf("light level is %lu\n", Lighty);
           uBit.serial.send(Lighty);

-//gives a 1 second pause
+//Gives a 1 second pause
      uBit.sleep(1000);

      }